Making Musical Festivals a Seamless Experience

 We gathered 10 users ages 19-25 who had been to music festivals before and let them test the Rolling Loud app.
 Here’s what they had to say.

-8 out of 10 users wanted to improve the way they could plan out their schedule
+8 out of 10 users agreed that the way they could plan out their schedule could be improved

-9 out of 10 users wanted features that could allow their festival experience to be predictable
+9 out of 10 users strongly agreed that they wanted features that could allow their festival experience to be predictable

-8 out of 10 users felt that the app needed a way for them to socialize with friends
+8 out of 10 users agreed that the app needed a way for them to socialize with friends

 PROBLEM STATEMENT